Feminist views on transgender topics: South Korea

-been fairly cis-woman-centric and based on female identity, they did not officially exclude "biological men," refugees, or transgender people because of their biological sex" and that the "[trans-]exclusive stance of radical feminism never existed in Korean society before the 2000s."
+been fairly cis-woman-centric and based on female identity, they did not officially exclude "biological men", refugees, or transgender people because of their biological sex" and that the "[trans-]exclusive stance of radical feminism never existed in Korean society before the 2000s."

 In 2016, the Korean-based online radical feminist community WOMAD split from the larger community Megalia after Megalia issued a ban on the use of certain explicit slurs against gay men and transgender people.
 This change in policy led to the migration of anti-LGBT members.
-WOMAD has caused controversy due to extreme online trolling such as postings that boast animal abuse and show extreme hatred towards transgender people; for this reason, WOMAD have been called "Korean-style TERFs".
+WOMAD has caused controversy due to extreme online trolling and show extreme hatred towards transgender people; for this reason, WOMAD have been called "Korean-style TERFs".
 The organisers of the 2018 Hyehwa Station Protest barred trans women and non-binary people from attending the protest.
 In 2020, Sookmyung Women's University became the first Korean women's university to admit a trans student; however, the student later withdrew her acceptance after news of her acceptance sparked controversy.

 Europe

 The European Women's Lobby (EWL) is trans-inclusive.
 EWL called for more attention and research into discrimination against trans women and lesbians and their specific health needs.
+EWL has said that "women with multiple identities are rendered more vulnerable to discrimination, violence and violation of their rights.
+The situation of (...) transgender women has long been made invisible.
+It is urgent to make sure that all policies are designed to not leave a single girl or woman behind."